 Dealing with difficult behavior in a way that prioritizes connection

 Being a parent is a hard job!
 It’s exhausting and emotional and rewarding all at the same time.
-It can be even harder with kids who have especially difficult behaviors.
-So how do we correct those behaviors while targeting their hearts and prioritizing connection?
+It can be even harder with kids who have especially difficult backgrounds and behaviors.
+So how do we correct those behaviors and teach our kids while targeting their hearts and prioritizing connection?

-Parenting That Corrects and Connects is designed to help parents understand the unique backgrounds and needs of kids who come from hard places, and equip you with tools to effectively meet those needs, build trust, and help your children heal and grow.
+The Connected Parenting Workshop is designed to help parents understand the unique backgrounds and needs of kids who come from hard places and equip you with tools to effectively meet those needs, build trust, and help your children heal and grow.

-The training is taught from a gospel-centered perspective and reinforces the fact that we are all made in the image of a loving, relational, redeeming God who has created us to connect in relationship—both with him and with others.
+The training comes from a gospel-centered perspective and reinforces the fact that we are all made in the image of a loving, relational, redeeming God who has created us to connect in relationship—both with him and with others.

-The training is a 2-day intensive, taught by trained adoptive parents in an interactive environment, and is based on principles and tools from the Empowered to Connect Parent Training, which is based on the Trust-Based Relational Intervention® (TBRI) model developed by Dr. Karyn Purvis and her colleagues at the Karyn Purvis Institute of Child Development at TCU.
+The workshop is a 2-day interactive environment, led by certified parent trainers who are adoptive parents themselves.
+The training is based on principles and tools from the Empowered to Connect parent training, which was developed from the Trust-Based Relational Intervention® (TBRI) model developed by Dr. Karyn Purvis and her colleagues at the Karyn Purvis Institute of Child Development at TCU.